logos-maker/ikiGUI/README.md

 Next you need to convert the image to a BMP file.
 Open the image in a program like gimp or what you like, and export the image to a BMP file using ARGB formatting.
 After saving the image, you can convert it to a C-array that you can include in your project C code.
+For conversion to a C-array, there is a program called asset_conv.c included in this repository if you don't have a program to do the job.

 Then you also need a background image for your knobs to be displayed upon.
 Use som type of graphics program like Gimp or what you like to use.